Nelosh/Expenses/README.md

 Text field for inserting amount spent on the service by th friend (under label "Amount")

 For adding inserted data there is button "Add".
 Clicking this button add data to system, which then used to recalculate result.
-If data will be inserted incorrect (e.g. One or more text fields are left empty or amount is not a number) data will system won't show any reaction, and data won't be added.
+If data will be inserted incorrectly (e.g. One or more text fields are left empty or amount is not a number) system won't show any reaction, and data won't be added.

 After data was inserted there are 4 helpfull areas for representing result of the calculation.
 Left area records inserted data for easier tracking.